Your cart is currently empty

 The question is Mars Hill Mountain in Maine the first place the rising sun touches the continental United States was answered by the planetarium at the University of Maine.
 Based on their research it was shown that the sun does not rise in the same spot every day, but moves with the seasons between a northeasterly and a southeasterly direction.
 Mars Hill Mountain is kissed by the sun first from March 25 through September 13.
 Cadillac Mountain in Acadia National Park gets the first rays of the sun from October 7 through March 6.
 During the rest of the year–March 7 through March 24 and September 14 through October 6–the sun rises first in Lubec, Maine.
 The community wanted to capitalize on the event in 1960 when two new states were added, Alaska (49th state) and Hawaii (50th state) with the new fifty-star flag.
 The Junior Chamber of Commerce built a road to the top of the mountain to flay the flag.
 The road roughly followed a two and a half-mile downhill trail was cut and cleared for the 1937 Mars Hill Winter Carnival.
 But building a road was expensive so to raise the money they use all types of events that would be unheard of today.

-The first flyer advertising the mountain used the importance
+The first flyer advertising the mountain used the importance of the first sunrise as part of their promotion. |

 They blocked off US Route 1 putting up a tote gate to collect money from all the driver passing the gate under the watchful eye of the state police, they had a jailbird Jamboree where they arrested community VIPs including the police, arrest bus drivers so the passenger would have to bail them out, and they even allowed people to pay to have anyone arrested and jailed where they would have to pay a fine to get out of jail.
 The road that they constructed was steep and roughly bulldozed reaching the top (much of that original road has been incorporated into various trails.)
 To get everyone to the top they allowed people to use their own vehicles but the most roads in vehicles that could transport people up the mountain were 4 wheel drive jeeps and trucks because it had been rainy and the road was very muddy.
 The night before the event it had rained hard making the road even worst.
 But they managed to get all the people to the top of the mountain including a band, national guardsmen, VIPs, and other interested people.
 Many people came to the event including a number of people from the local military bases.
 So on the morning of July 4th, 1960 just before sunrise the cloud broke giving a clear blue sky for the event.
 At 4:33 am on that day they raised the first fifty start flag as the sun rose above the horizon to a 50-gun salute given by fifty national guardsmen.